WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure2.md

   multi-worker Wallaroo system.
   Figure 29 has a simplified view of the actors involved in a pipeline that is split across two Wallaroo worker processes.
-  The names of the actors used for that internal communication are different, but the back-pressure principles are the same as for the `TCPSource` and `TCPSink` actors.
+  The class names of the actors used for that internal communication are `OutgoingBoundary` and `DataChannel`, but the back-pressure principles are the same as for the `TCPSource` and `TCPSink` actors.
   The `OutgoingBoundary` and `DataChannel` actors also implement the `mute` protocol (today) and are subject to the back-pressure mechanism in the scheduler (future).

 ![Multi-worker communication example](/images/post/back-pressure/wallaroo3.png)
-Figure 29: Actors & socket involved in multi-worker communication
+Figure 29: Actors and socket involved in multi-worker communication

 ## Testing Wallaroo and back-pressure

 I have already made many of the above code changes
-[on a development branch](https://github.com/WallarooLabs/wallaroo/compare/gh1740), but I haven't tested them yet.
+[on a development branch](https://github.com/WallarooLabs/wallaroo/compare/gh1740), but are not yet tested systematically.
 If you are a frequent reader of the Wallaroo blog, then you know that we devote a lot of time and effort to correctness testing.